DrugLib.com — Drug Information Portal

 - History of significant renal, hepatic, cardiovascular, metabolic, neurologic,

 hematologic, ophthalmologic, respiratory, gastrointestinal, cerebrovascular, or other which, in judgment of investigator, could interfere with study or require treatment which might interfere with study.
-Examples include (but are not limited to) insulin-dependent diabetes, hypertension being treated with beta-blockers, active hepatitis, coronary artery disease, arrhythmia, significant QTc prolongation (ie QTcF or QTcB [Fridericia or Bazett corrections, respectively >500 msecs), stroke, severe rheumatoid arthritis, chronic open-angle glaucoma or posterior subcapsular cataracts (including prior cataract surgery), AIDS, or conditions that may interfere with respiratory function such as COPD, chronic bronchitis, emphysema, bronchiectasis, cystic fibrosis.
+Examples include (but are not limited to) insulin-dependent diabetes, hypertension being treated with beta-blockers, active hepatitis, coronary artery disease, arrhythmia, significant QTc prolongation (ie QTcF or QTcB [Fridericia or Bazett corrections, respectively >500 msecs), stroke, severe rheumatoid arthritis, chronic open-angle glaucoma or posterior subcapsular cataracts (including prior cataract surgery), acquired immune deficiency syndrome (AIDS), or conditions that may interfere with respiratory function such as chronic obstructive pulmonary disease (COPD), chronic bronchitis, emphysema, bronchiectasis, cystic fibrosis.
 Others which are well-controlled & stable (eg hypertension not requiring beta-blockers) will not prohibit participation if deemed appropriate by investigator.

 - Female who is breast-feeding, pregnant, or intends to become pregnant while in study.